arti-set-dev/react-blog/README.md

 For asynchronous connection of reducers (so as not to pull them into a common bundle) it is used [DynamicModuleLoader](./src/shared/lib/components/DynamicModuleLoader/DynamicModuleLoader.tsx)

+### Work with Feature-Flags

+The use of Feature Flags is allowed only using the Togglefeatures Helper

+An object with options is transmitted to it

+{
+NAME: The name of the feature-Flag,
+on: a function that will work after turning on a feature
+of: a function that will work out after turning off the feature }

+To automatically delete features, use the Remove-feature.ts script, which accepts 2 arguments
+1. The name of the removed feature
+2. Condition (on \ OFF)

 ----